splunk/security_content/docs/_posts/2021-11-30-first_time_seen_command_line_argument.md

 * cmd_line

-#### Kill Chain Phase
-* Command and Control
-* Actions on Objectives
+#### How To Implement
+To successfully implement this search, you need to be ingesting logs with the process name, parent process, and command-line executions from your endpoints.
+If you are using Sysmon, you must have at least version 6.0.4 of the Sysmon TA.

 #### Known False Positives
 Legitimate programs use command-line arguments to execute.
 Verify the command-line arguments to check what command/program is being executed.
 Filtering will be needed.

+#### Kill Chain Phase
+* Command and Control
+* Actions on Objectives

 #### RBA